DrEntropy/FMFun/readme.md

 * see the two block diagrams

+* As of Feb 18 2023, I am mothballing this project.
+My goal was to understand how to create FM sounds with low level DSP and as a place to practice C++.
+Those goals were accomplished.

-* As fo Feb 18 2023, I am mothballing this project.
-As it is it is a very barebones 2 op fm synth.
+* As it is it is a very barebones 2 op fm synth.

    - Each Op has:
-     - Feedback modulation
+     - Feedback modulation (only in parallel mode)
      - Envelope Generator

    - Overall there is a ladder filter (with EG for cuttoff) as well pitch modulation.

    - only two algorithms are available: Parallel and sequential.

 ## Future work that could be done:

+* Clean up (lint) the code.

 * Implement Operator Classes:

      - Create parameter helpers to create id strings
      - Factor all operator controls OperatorControl (placeholder file)